HamzaHassanIrshad/clo835_summer2025_assignment1/README.md

 ### ECR Authentication
 The Terraform configuration automatically creates ECR secrets for both namespaces, allowing the cluster to pull images from ECR.

+### Why EC2 Instead of Cloud9?
+- **Storage:** EC2 instances provide more storage space for building and pushing Docker images
+- **Performance:** Better performance for Docker operations compared to Cloud9
+- **Cost:** More cost-effective for resource-intensive operations
+- **Flexibility:** Full control over the environment and tools installation

 ## Troubleshooting